ahampriyanshu/meeting-summarizer/README.md

-Teams hold multiple meetings daily, with action items, owners, and deadlines scattered across notes.
+Your team holds multiple meetings daily, with action items, owners, and deadlines scattered across notes.
 Manually extracting this information is time-consuming and error prone.
 You are given the task to automate this process.

 ### Task